Homework 5

 and use them as the starting points for your submission.
 As usual, please use the names given for your files.

-your functions, enabling it (and you!) to test them with
+imports your functions, enabling it (and you!) to test them

-If you don't have time to solve a problem, define a function
+functions.
+If you don't have time to solve a problem, define

-that takes the correct number of arguments and returns a legal
+a function that takes the correct number of arguments and

 Do Not Use...